Enyby/APK-Info/Documents/Readme.txt

 ********************************************** Multilanguage Info

-The strings used by APK-Info GUI are located in APK-Info-GUI.ini file.
+The strings used by APK-Info GUI are located in APK-Info.ini file.
-I included the strings to translate (and send to me) in the file "APK-Info-GUI-Strings-en-master.txt" file
+If you want add new translation - use section [Strings-en] as source.
+Copy it and translate.

 To create french translation add [String-fr] section